-Typically, class groups of individuals (depending on child/adult ratio) take part in a programme linking with their topic, lasting for about an hour and a half.
+Typically, class groups of individuals (depending on child/adult ratio) take part in a programme linking with their topic, lasting for at least an hour.
 The sessions involve practical hands-on activities which aim to build up children's skills, abilities and confidence week by week.
 All sessions are designed and led by trained teaching staff, with the help and direction of our Outdoor Education coordinator, Jenna Wittman.
 However, we strongly encourage child-led learning, so as the weeks progress, learners are given more freedom and responsibility to explore their interests and therefore initiate and direct their own learning, particularly in the Early Years.
 Outdoor education uses natural resources to stimulate imagination, creativity and investigation.
 Activities can include: